 Importers

-You can be a True Source Honey Importer if you purchase honey from a Processor/Exporter and you are responsible for:
+You can be a True Source Honey Importer if you purchase honey from an Exporter and you are responsible for:

 Follow the instructions below to participate:

-- Provide required documentation to the Packer for every shipment of raw honey.
-All documents must identify loads using the True Source ID Number for high and medium risk countries, as well as for all fully compliant loads (minimally compliant loads do not require the use of the True Source ID Number).
+3. Provide required documentation to the Packer for every shipment of raw honey.
+All documents must identify loads using the True Source ID number for high and medium risk countries, as well as for all fully compliant loads (minimally compliant loads do not require the use of the True Source ID number).

-- Complete an Importer registration form, submit the registration fee, and maintain a current certificate of participation.
-Participating Importers are not audited - they only need to submit a registration form and annual fee to True Source Honey and facilitate the trade between Certified Processors/Exporters and Certified Packers according to True Source Certified Standards.
-The annual fee is based on the number of containers/truckloads imported into the United States per year.
+4. Complete an Importer registration form and submit the annual fee.
+True Source Honey requires payment of an annual fee based on the total number of True Source containers/truckloads imported into the United States per year.
 The current fees are below:

 Please note: registering as an Importer is registering as a True Source Honey participant.
 Importers are not considered True Source Certified, as they are not subject to the certified audit as administered by third-party auditors.